n0tic/TwitchBot/README.md

 help or commands - Shows a list of commands and a brief decription reconnect - Kills the current connection and all active threads.
-Creates new connection but keeps hungry statistics. reset - Resets the hungry statistics quit or exit - Application will shutdown.
+Creates new connection but keeps hungry statistics. reset - Resets the hungry statistics stats, status, count - Shows data from the current session. quit or exit - Application will shutdown.
 ```
 ## A few commands on twitch chat